-Starting in 2024-25, some aid amounts for less than fulltime enrollment are prorated based on the number of credits the student is taking.
+Some aid amounts for less than full-time enrollment are prorated based on the number of credits the student is taking.
 This is called enrollment intensity.
-Students may still be eligible for aid at lower enrollment levels, although some grants, along with work study and loans, require a minimum number of credits.
+Students may still be eligible for aid at lower enrollment levels, although some grants, along with work of study and loans, require a minimum number of credits.
 These are detailed in each program's eligibility requirements.

 Credits Enrolled Enrollment Intensity

-12 and up 1
+12 and up 100%

-11 0.92
+11 92%

-10 0.83
+10 83%

-9 0.75
+9 75%

-8 0.67
+8 67%

-7 0.58
+7 58%

+Credits Enrolled Enrollment Intensity

-6 0.5
+6 50%

-5 0.42
+5 42%

-4 0.33
+4 33%

-3 0.25
+3 25%

-2 0.17
+2 17%

-1 0.08
+1 8%

-Students who are enrolled less than full-time (12 credits) will need to email finaid@greenriver.edu to confirm how many credits they're taking and request to have their aid adjusted accordingly before funds can be disbursed.
+Students who are enrolled less than full-time (12 credits) will need to email finaid@greenriver.edu before the start of the term to confirm how many credits they're taking and request to have their aid adjusted.
+Aid will not pay out until we make this adjustment.
+We will begin adjusting aid down for less than fulltime enrollment starting in the third week of the quarter.